clemgbld/crafting-interpreters/challenges-11.md

 --

-Because as mentioned earlier in the book spliting the declaration of the variable in two steps is necessary to handle funny edge cases like that:
+Because as mentioned earlier in the book spliting the declaration of the variable in two steps is necessary to handle funny edge cases like that (a variable that reference itself in its own initializer):

 var a = "outer";
 {